arring/MDO-RallyApps/SAFe/Readme.md

     The second solution was to use Skirtles 'componentcolumn' class that he provides on his website, skirtlesden.com The component column allows you to return a component in the renderer, as opposed to a string, which allowed for returning a rallygrid and button config.
 I used a cache to reuse the grids in the cells, instead of recreating a new grid and store for every grid refresh (that also caused a flicker during refresh anyways).
+I am still using Skirtle's plugin.

 2. The second issue was not being able to fully use the wsapi query language due to Ext's filter syntax.
 This poses        problems when you need at least one OR clause in your query, as you cannot make 'ORs' in Extjs' filter language.
     The workaround I found was to override the _hydrateModel to sneak in the filter string. here is an example of what